adam-p/yesterday-i-learned/biology.md

+1. [Cookiecutter sharks](https://en.wikipedia.org/wiki/Cookiecutter_shark) bore holes through other bigger fish, eating the contents.
+The IUCN says this fish has "no commercial value".
 1. Axolotls can [contract their external gills](http://gifsstore.com/public/upload/gifs/15063735221506373510.gif) on demand.
 The Axolotl is found only near Mexico City, and is endangered because Mexico City.
 1. The [mako shark](https://en.wikipedia.org/wiki/Shortfin_mako_shark) is warm-blooded.
 Similar to the mako shark is the Nexus 4 ("mako"), which runs blazingly hot.
 1. You can cough so much that your small intestines can come out of your belly button.
 This condition is called [umbilical hernia](https://en.wikipedia.org/wiki/Umbilical_hernia).